gazebosim/docs/fortress/ros2_gazebo_integration_tutorial.md

 The second aim defined in [Setup](#Setup) is essentially maintaining only one robot description format which now can be controlled directly with Gazebo.
 Using the SDFormat XML description of a robot, the simulator publishes model joint states.
-And `robot_state_publisher` handles turning those joint states into tfs which is used by RViz and other ROS tools.
+And `robot_state_publisher` handles turning those joint states into `tf`s which is used by RViz and other ROS tools.
 This enables visualizing a model in RViz simulated by Gazebo.

 ![gz_rviz](tutorials/ros2_integration/gz_rviz.gif)